intel/grunt-mochaccino/README.md

 # mochaccino task

 The mochaccino task calls the command-line mocha runner, passing any required extra options (e.g. <code>-R blanket</code> if you configure the reporter as <code>"html-cov"</code>) and the list of test files (derived from the <code>files</code> property for the task).

+By default, grunt-mochaccino uses its own version of mocha (installed under <em>node_modules/mocha/bin/mocha</em>) to run the specified tests.
+However, you can override this with the <code>cmd</code> option if necessary (see below).

 While grunt-mochaccino doesn't provide all the mocha command line switches as configuration options, you can still set these in a [mocha.opts file](http://visionmedia.github.io/mocha/#mocha.opts) if you wish.
 The example in <em>test/functional/</em> shows how to do this (see the <em>test/mocha.opts</em> file inside this example, which turns off color for the reports on the console).